Adaptive Weighted LSSVM for Multi-View Classification: Introduction

 \section{Introduction}

 Multi-view learning integrates multiple representations of the same data to improve performance.
 Views may come from different data types or feature groups and provide correlative or complementary information.
 Correlative views enhance generalization, while complementary ones lead to more robust models.
 A core component of multi-view learning is the fusion strategy~\cite{fusion}.
-Early fusion merges input-level features for joint modeling, but can be vulnerable to noise and prone to issues from high dimensionality.
+Early fusion merges input-level features for joint modeling, but can be vulnerable to noise and prone to issues arising from high dimensionality.
 Late fusion combines predictions from separate models but may miss inter-view interactions.
 Mid fusion aims to balance both approaches.

 Kernel-based methods are commonly used in multi-view classification tasks due to their capacity for nonlinear modeling, strong generalization performance on small datasets, and support for flexible regularization.
 Multiple kernel learning~\cite{aiolli2015easymkl} aggregates kernels from each view to learn a shared decision function without explicitly enforcing a specific type of collaboration among views.
 Co-regularized methods impose pairwise inter-view collaborations.
-SVM-2K~\cite{SVM-2K} encourages pairwise alignment, While coupling-based MV-LSSVM~\cite{ houthuys2018coupling} incorporates pairwise products of the errors into Least-Squares SVM (LS-SVM) leading to complementary views that can offset each other’s errors.
-Co-regularization methods lack capturing global interactions among multiple views.
-To address this limitation, $\varrho$TMV-RKM~\cite{houthuys2021tensor} uses tensor-based Restricted Kernel Machines for a joint optimization to create a shared latent space that aligns all views at once. \\ Mumbo~\cite{kocco2011boosting} is a boosting scheme that combines weak learners from each view through sample-weight updates.
-This method promotes complementary views by letting weak views handle the major view’s hardest examples.
+SVM-2K~\cite{SVM-2K} encourages pairwise alignment, while coupling-based MV-LSSVM~\cite{houthuys2018coupling} incorporates pairwise products of the errors into Least-Squares SVM (LS-SVM) leading to complementary views that can offset each other’s errors.
+Co-regularization methods fail to capture global interactions among multiple views.
+To address this limitation, $\varrho$TMV-RKM~\cite{houthuys2021tensor} uses tensor-based Restricted Kernel Machines with a joint optimization to create a shared latent space that aligns all views at once. \\ Mumbo~\cite{kocco2011boosting} is a boosting scheme that combines weak learners from each view through sample-weight updates.
+It promotes a limited form of complementarity by encouraging weaker views to focus on samples that are difficult for the major view.
+Consequently, its global collaboration mechanism is mainly centered around the dominant view.

-In many real-world settings, data are often spread across multiple parties, and privacy concerns make data centralization difficult.
-Vertical Federated Learning (VFL)~\cite{liu2024vertical} is a privacy-preserving framework that enables collaborative training among parties that hold different feature subsets (views) of the same samples without exposing raw data but instead by exchanging model parameters or intermediate representations.